-Our Support website, www.moleculardevices.com/service-support, has a link to the Molecular DevicesKnowledge Base, which contains technical notes, software upgrades, safety data sheets, and other resources.
+Our Support website, www.moleculardevices.com/service-support, describes the support options offered by Molecular Devices, including service plans and professional services.
+It also has a link to our Knowledge Base, which contains documentation, technical notes, software upgrades, safety data sheets, and other resources.
 If you still need assistance after consulting the Knowledge Base, you can submit a request to Molecular Devices Technical Support.